Everyman's Theater

-Everyman's Theater was a 30-minute old-time radio dramatic series.
+Everyman's Theater is a 30-minute old-time radio dramatic series.
 Its 26 episodes were broadcast on NBC from October 4, 1940, through March 28, 1941.

 Created by Arch Oboler, Everyman's Theater succeeded Arch Oboler's Plays after the latter program was canceled.
 One website commented: "Arch Oboler's Plays was Oboler's breakout dramatic showcase over radio.
 Everyman's Theater further established Oboler's versatility and range, while underscoring Oboler's growing appeal to a far wider audience than he'd already established with Lights Out."